 One job seeker said she’d answer this question with, “Enough to make sure we have enough cheese and milk!”
 Just remember, if you’re stumped on any interview question, the last thing you want to say is “I don’t know.”

 This one’s asked at JetBlue.
-Remember–don’t say “I don’t know!”
+Remember — avoid saying “I don’t know!”
 You don’t need to answer with a number, just a response that’s interesting and shows your ability to think on your feet.
-This question may be asked to test your problem solving abilities, but more likely, these types of odd questions help interviewers to determine cultural fit.
+This question may be asked to test your problem-solving abilities, but more likely, these types of odd questions help interviewers determine cultural fit.
 So whatever you do, don’t start sweating it — just let your personality show.

 This one’s asked at Clark Construction Group.
 Amanda Lachapelle, director of HR and talent acquisition for Glassdoor, says, "My penguin is going to come in the door and say, 'You should hire Amanda — she's organized and she has her stuff together.
 You want her to lead your team.’”
 And the sombrero?
 “He had a margarita before he came in!"
-These questions determine if you fit company culture — so don’t be afraid to be funny!
+These questions determine if you fit the company culture — so don’t be afraid to be funny!

 Remember, if an interviewer asks you a wacky question, try not to get knocked off your feet.
 The point of such questions is to see if you can keep it cool under pressure, so don’t be afraid to answer in a creative way.
-You want to make the interviewer remember you -and these types of oddball questions offer a great opportunity to do so.
-Good luck!
+You want to make the interviewer remember you, and these types of oddball questions offer a great opportunity to do so.